Author: Cookie Madness

 - 2 teaspoons vanilla extract

 - In a mixing bowl, preferably one with a little spout on it, whisk together 1/2 cup of the milk, the egg yolks, brown sugar and cornstarch.
-Add a pinch of salt if you like.
-I do.
+Add a pinch of salt if desired.

 - In a heavy, dry saucepan, heat the remaining 2 1/2 cups of milk over medium until it begins to bubble around the sides.
 Using a half cup measure, scoop out half cup of hot milk and whisk it into the egg yolk mixture; Repeat twice, measuring out about ½ cup milk and whisking it into the egg yolk mixture.